Commonwealth of Independent States: Military

 The CIS Charter establishes the Council of Ministers of Defence, which is vested with the task of coordinating military cooperation of the CIS member states that wish to participate.

 In May 1992, six post-Soviet states belonging to the CIS signed the Collective Security Treaty (also referred to as the Tashkent Pact or Tashkent Treaty).
 Three other post-Soviet states signed in 1993 and the treaty took effect in 1994 and lasted 5 years.
 When the treaty was subsequently renewed, three countries withdrew, leaving Armenia, Belarus, Kazakhstan, Kyrgyzstan, Russia, and Tajikistan as members.

 In December 1993, the CIS Armed Forces Headquarters was abolished.
 Instead, "the CIS Council of Defence Ministers created a CIS Military Cooperation Coordination Headquarters (MCCH) in Moscow, with 50 percent of the funding provided by Russia."
 General Viktor Samsonov was appointed as Chief of Staff.
 The headquarters has now moved to 101000, Москва (Moscow), Сверчков переулок, 3/2.

 An important manifestation of integration processes in the area of military and defence collaboration of the CIS member states is the creation, in 1995, of the joint CIS Air Defense System.
 Over the years, the military personnel of the joint CIS Air Defense System grew twofold along the western, European border of the CIS, and by 1.5 times on its southern borders.

 In 2002, the six member states agreed to create the Collective Security Treaty Organisation (CSTO) as a military alliance.

 In 2007, CSTO members agreed to create a CSTO peacekeeping force.

-One of the CST's original objectives was to resolve conflicts between CIS members, however military conflicts such as Russia's open assistance and support to the two secessionist areas in Georgia, Russia seizing Crimea and support to secessionist areas in Ukraine, the conflict between Armenia and Azerbaijan, and Kyrgyzstan and Tajikistan border issues have demonstrated how ineffective the CST and later the CSTO, is in this role.
+One of the CST's original objectives was to resolve conflicts between CIS members, however military conflicts such as Russia's open assistance and support to the two secessionist areas in Georgia, Russia seizing Crimea and supporting secessionist areas in Ukraine, Russia stationing troops in a secessionist area in Moldova, the conflict between Armenia and Azerbaijan, and Kyrgyzstan and Tajikistan border issues have demonstrated how ineffective the CST and later the CSTO, is in this role.